 6. Background in behavioral science and/or social services is preferred, but not a requirement.

 The department is interested in admitting a committed, qualified, and diverse group of students for each class.
 For example, a substantially higher GPA than that required may be used to offset a lower GRE score.
 Frequently, the applicant pool has more competitive GPA‘s than GRE scores.

 The admissions committee will consider all three General Test sections of the GRE; Verbal, Quantitative, and Analytical Writing, as each section provides insight into a different aspect of the prospective student.
 The department will continue to require the GRE and utilize other criteria, as stated above, to determine admissions decisions.

-Information is provided on the field and scope of practice, curriculum, schedule, employment opportunities, application/admission requirements, etc. These sessions are held in the HDC building, 411 S. Prieur Street, Room 302.
+Information is provided on the field and scope of practice, curriculum, schedule, employment opportunities, application/admission requirements, etc. These sessions are held in the HDC building, 411 S. Prieur Street, Room 301.
 Contact the admissions coordinator by phone or via email if you are interested in attending an informational session.
-For a complete list of 2016 and 2017 sessions, please click on link below.
+For a complete list of sessions, please click on link below.

 Download an Informational Session Registration Form

 Admissions Coordinator Contact Information

 Please feel free to contact the department should you have questions or concerns.

 LSUHSC, Department of Clinical Rehabilitation and Counseling